ndecandia/DockerCourse/installdockerce.md

   Now, your docker engine is ready.
 Note that with command ran at step 4, docker engine will start at each boot of operating     system.

+  In this exercise, we have installed docker on centos distribution.
+If you want to install docker on other OS, is recommended   to follow official guides offered by docker.
+Check https://docs.docker.com/.